 There are several ways to make this vital button visible.
-First, use a different color for the button and ensure that the color contrasts the site’s background colour.
+First, use a different colour for the button and ensure that the colour contrasts the site’s background colour.

-Green is an ideal color as it is related to getting a go-ahead to do something.
+Green is an ideal colour as it is related to getting the go-ahead to do something.

 Use Images of People

-A study was done to establish how people trust each other revealed that you are more likely to trust someone who seems similar to you.
+A study was done to establish how people trust each other and revealed that you are more likely to trust someone who seems similar to you.

 Using images of people on your site makes your businesses more relatable to the people.
 It captures the attention of the client and eventually leads to conversions.

 An A/B test has been done to establish if having images of people on the website works.

 You should, however, never use stock photos.
 They give an image of a company that is not authentic.
-This is not something that you want your potential clients to think about you.

 Social Media Icons should be at the Bottom

 It shows clients that you care about them enough to follow them on platforms that they regularly use.

 There is a tendency for companies to want to increase their social media followers by using their website, especially if social media marketing is a big business strategy.

 This leads to an increased bounce rate as the clients leave your site to check out your social media pages as soon as the page loads.

 Placing the social media icons at the bottom of the pages gives users the time to discover essential buttons on your site.

 This web design tip should never be ignored as it directly affects organic traffic to your site.

-Easy Email Sign Ups
+Email Sign Ups

 They want to receive timely information about your business when it is released.
 Signing up for your emails is one way that they can do this.